syncfusion-content/winui-docs/winui/Funnel-Chart/Getting-Started.md

 ---
 layout: post
-title: Getting started with WinUI Funnel Chart control | Syncfusion
+title: Getting started with WinUI Chart control | Syncfusion
-description: Learn here all about getting started with Syncfusion WinUI Funnel Chart(SfFunnelChart) control, its elements, and more.
+description: Learn here all about getting started with Syncfusion WinUI Chart(SfFunnelChart) control, its elements, and more.
 platform: WinUI
 control: SfFunnelChart
 documentation: ug
 ---

-# Getting started with WinUI Funnel Chart
+# Getting started with WinUI Chart

 This section explains how to populate the funnel chart with data, a header, data labels, legend, and tooltips, as well as the essential aspects for getting started with the chart.